JDAI-CV/DSD-SATN/README.md

 year = {2019}
 }
 ```
+Please contect me if you have any question, e-mail: yusun@stu.hit.edu.cn

 ### Acknowledgement
 we refer to [pytorch_hmr](https://github.com/MandyMo/pytorch_HMR) for training code.
 The fast rendering module is brought from [face3d](https://github.com/YadiraF/face3d).
 The transformer module is brought from [transformer-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).